DevKarenC/100-days-of-code/README.md

 - [x] Go down the rabbit hole of JavaScript 🐰

 **Thoughts**: Today I went down the Rabbit hole of JavaScript advanced topics: from ES5 way of extending a subclass from baseclass to reading through the documentation and YouTube videos on how the `.call` method works, to how the context/value of `this` is determined, to the difference between the regular function and the arrow function syntax, to the lexical scope.
 Reflecting back on it, I think they are all related since it's difficult to understand one of these concepts without knowing the other (for example, `this`!
 It often drives me crazy 🤯).
 Going down the rabbit hole would be ineffective if I wasn't taking notes or retaining any knowledge that I read or watched, but today was pretty productive because I have a better understanding of the topics listed above.
 For instance, when you use the standard `function` keyword, the context of `this` depends on where the function was **invoked/called**.
 When you use arrow functions, the context of `this` depends on where the parent function was **defined**.
 Next time when I want to focus on the topics on hand, I can try time-boxing the amount of time I am allowed to spend in the rabbit hole.
 Often times, I do enjoy exploring different parts of JavaScript for the spaced learning opportunity and exposing myself to new concepts, so going down the rabbit hole is pretty interesting 😅

+## Day 60: March 30, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Review the context of `this` in different use cases
+- [x] Continue the React CV Project

+**Thoughts**: I focused on how the value/context of `this` in JavaScript changes depending on how the function is invoked (call-site).
+For the React CV project, I need more practice with applying the concept of which component to store the states (since state belongs to a component) and passing down props (you can pass down state as props!) to the children components since they can get confusing when I work with multiple components.
+Hopefully after finishing this React project, I will have a better idea on how to navigate such topics.